statikbe/laravel-filament-flexible-content-blocks/README.md

 The Laravel Filament Flexible Content Blocks package helps you with easily creating content in Filament for any model, with predefined blocks, and foreach block an extendable Blade view component.

-You can use this package to create a basic CMS, by setting up your own model and implementing the predefined traits to select the functionality you need, and quickly setup a Filament resource by implementing the ready-made fields.
+You can use this opinionated package to create a basic CMS, by setting up your own model and implementing the predefined traits to select the functionality you need, and quickly setup a Filament resource by implementing the ready-made fields.
 Or you can add flexible content to a model for your specific business case, for instance to allow the flexible creation of a product description.